ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/JnesaisQ/readme.md

     print(j(test_json))
 ````

-#### Instantiate JnesaisQ and get the verbose output for a query along with an overall result
+#### OR you can instantiate JnesaisQ and get the verbose output for a query along with an overall result
 ````
 JNSQ = JnesaisQ(json_query_format)
 result = JNSQ.compare_verbose(test_json, debug_mode=0)